sergeyprokhorenko/Base64UUID/README.md

 This specification defines the Base64UUID encoding, a compact, sortable, and URL-safe case-sensitive text representation of UUIDs using a 64-character ASCII alphabet.
 The encoding is designed specifically for UUID representation rather than general-purpose data encoding.

-Base64UUID encoding is REQUIRED for general use, while the standard 36-character hexadecimal format MUST be used when compatibility is required.
-Base32hex encoding is RECOMMENDED for typing, writing, or dictation of UUIDs.
-Base32hex encoding is REQUIRED for use of UUIDs in DNS records.﻿

 ## 1. Introduction

 Base64UUID provides a text encoding for UUIDs that preserves their natural sort order while maintaining compatibility with URLs, file systems, and text selection interfaces.